What is micronutrient deficiency?

 Research has shown that people in rural and urban areas, of all genders and different age groups (including children), like food made with biofortified crops at least as much as food made from non-biofortified crops.
 This includes vitamin A crops, which turn yellow or orange from alpha and beta carotene and can have a sweeter taste, as well as iron crops, which do not change foods’ color or taste.

-Can biofortification be scaled up to reach many more farming households and consumers?
+Is biofortification being scaled up to reach many more farming households and consumers?

-Biofortification becomes sustainable and scalable when it is fully embedded in national and local food systems, which is the focus of the HarvestPlus scaling strategy.
-At this stage, biofortification is a proven, practical, and cost-effective technology that is ready for rapid scale-up.
+Yes.
+Biofortification is being scaled sustainably by embedding it in national and local food systems, which is the focus of the HarvestPlus scaling strategy.